Polyisocyanurate (PIR), Extruded Polystyrene (XPS), Expanded Polystyrene (EPS) or Styrofoam?

-Polyisocyanurate comes with a layer of foil on each side to keep the gases in, so there is the potential to solve a bit of a growing problem in wall assembly durability.
+Polyisocyanurate foam insulation panels come with a layer of foil on each side to keep the gases in, so there is the potential to solve a bit of a growing problem in wall assembly durability.
 Foil is a vapour barrier and a very good one at that, it fact it stops even more moisture than the normal 6 mil polyethylene normally used.
-So if you use it on the interior of a stud wall, you won't need to add an additional vapour barrier.
+So if you use it on the interior of a high performance stud wall design, you won't need to add an additional vapour barrier.

 Here is the fun part - Since there is foil on either side of the panel, you end up with a harmless second vapour barrier, which is usually heresy in building design.
 But this can help in summer months when there is a risk of the vapour drive reversing due to air conditioning during hot humid weather.
 Any inward-bound moisture would be stopped at that inner layer of foil, which will be warmer than the foil on the other side, so you reduce your risk of summertime condensation.